mmesh/mmesh/README.md

 mmesh is an all-in-one, hybrid cloud integration platform that allows you to work seamlessly with on-prem and multi-cloud infrastructure.

-It is an innovative network, automation, monitoring and management platform that lets you easily create your own virtual topology to integrate your on-prem and multi-cloud environments in minutes.
+An innovative network, automation, monitoring and management platform that lets you easily create your own virtual topology to integrate your on-prem and multi-cloud environments in minutes.

 Visit [mmesh.io](https://mmesh.io) to learn more.